AusSRC/WALLABY_pipelines/docs/index.md

 Flags:

-:exclamation:		: the parameter is required for running the entire workflow

-:milky_way: 		: the parameter is required when running the mosaicking module only

-:sparkles: 		: the parameter is required when running the source finding module only
+❗  : the parameter is required for running the entire workflow 🌌  : the parameter is required when running the mosaicking module only ✨  : the parameter is required when running the source finding module only

 Otherwise optional.